sezder/sezder/README.md

 ## Get to know me a bit...
 - 💼 Check out [my portfolio](https://sezder.github.io/)!
-- ⏩ Achieved my MVP two days into a two-week sprint with my most recent project.
 - 📕 Currently reading [The Algorithm Design](https://www.amazon.com/Algorithm-Design-Manual-Computer-Science/dp/3030542556/ref=pd_lpo_1?pd_rd_i=3030542556&psc=1) Manual by Steven S. Skiena
 - 🌿 Presently fine-tuning my Docker skills.
 - 🎓 Graduated from Whitman College, majoring in Philosophy and Classics; attained Honors in Major study in both of my majors, an accomplishment only shared by only five individuals in my graduating class.